pph-collective/provident-app/README.md

 3. Add that JSON file to the project root directory.
 This file is listed in the `.gitignore`.
 Do not share this private key.

 ## Firestore Security Rules
-> [!WARNING]
-> Firebase Security Rules are live on the Firebase Console.

 The `firestore.rules` file (in the repo) was used to test edits to the firestore rules against the firebase emulator.
 We no longer use the firebase emulator.
+Firebase Security Rules are editted and displayed live in the Firebase Console.

 ## Activity Logging

 > [!NOTE]
 > Activity logging is to be migrated over to using only Google Analytics [#338](https://github.com/pph-collective/provident-app/issues/338)

-## Querying the Data

-> [!WARNING]
-> Querying the data scripts have been removed from this repository.